At Scotforth St. Paul’s Primary and Nursery School, our curriculum vision is driven by our mission statement:

 Learning, growing and caring as part of God’s family

-For these reasons, our intention is to deliver a stimulating and exciting curriculum, which is both inclusive and challenging in order to get the very best from each child, thus fostering a love of learning.
+Our intention is to deliver a stimulating, engaging and exciting curriculum, which is both inclusive and challenging in order to get the very best from each child, thus fostering a love of learning.
 Our vision is to provide the children with a loving, stimulating and supportive environment where they can feel safe, secure and valued as individuals.
 We have a strong emphasis on 'family' and believe that our Christian values play an integral role in helping to shape our curriculum vision.

 At Scotforth, we want our children to appreciate and take advantage of the uniqueness of our local area.
 We have strong links with the church and university and incorporate Lancaster’s rich history into our curriculum to benefit the children’s learning.
 We also want our children to be aware of their local community, the diversity that exists within it and discover how they can play an increasing role within it, through on-going work with local charities.
 We also look beyond our local area to give the children knowledge and understanding about the world they live in.

 The National Curriculum lies at the heart of what is taught at Scotforth.
 It sets out a clear, full and statutory entitlement to learning for all children aged five to eleven and determines the content of what will be taught.
 It is preceded by the Early Years Foundation Stage Curriculum which is taught to children aged three to five.

 We have shaped our curriculum to be ambitious for our children, so that it provides them with a range of new concepts that we feel are relevant.
 While we have strong outcomes within our core subjects, we are equally ambitious in our vision to ensure that our offer encompasses a range of curriculum experiences which promote the spiritual, moral, cultural, intellectual and physical development of children and prepare them for the opportunities, responsibilities and experiences of adult life.